icsharpcode/ILSpy/ICSharpCode.ILSpyX/MermaidDiagrammer/ReadMe.md

 - You can **copy and save your diagrams** using [Ctrl + c] or [Ctrl + s] respectively.
 The first time you try to quick-save will open the export options for you to choose the format.
 - Showing off the diagrammer remotely?
 Enter **presentation mode** using [Ctrl + i] to **emphasize your mouse** pointer location, **visualize clicks** and **display pressed keys** for your audience to learn the commands while watching you.
 - **Look out for tooltips** to give you **more help** where necessary, like useful **key bindings** to help you get stuff done ASAP.
 You can also highlight all tool-tipped elements with [Alt + i].

-# Thanks to

-in the order they're used in netAmermaid's pipeline:

-- [Command Line Parser](https://github.com/commandlineparser/commandline) for parsing shell arguments and making validation and help text display easy.
-- [ILSpy](https://github.com/icsharpcode/ILSpy) for reliably retrieving type information from anything that runs with half a broken limb and a dozen broken references.
-You can have an assembly and a dream and it'll still figure out where to load the dependencies from.
-In .Net Framework version hell, that is nothing short of amazing.
-- [mermaid](https://github.com/mermaid-js/mermaid) for abstracting the capabilities of d3 to a degree that allows the rest of us to build useful stuff without hurting our smol brains more than necessary.

-# Disclaimer

-No mermaids were harmed in the writing of this software and you shouldn't interpret the name as inciting capture of or violence against magical creatures.
-We would never - [they're doing a great job and we love and respect them for it](https://mermaid.js.org/).